sassoftware/viya4-deployment/docs/user/Multi-Tenancy.md

 ### Variable Definitions File (ansible-vars.yaml)

 Prepare your `ansible-vars.yaml` file, and set the variables as described in [Multi-Tenancy](../CONFIG-VARS.md#multi-tenancy).
-The variables V4MT_ENABLE, V4MT_MODE and SAS_TENANT_IDS must be set before you perform the deployment.
+The variables V4MT_ENABLE, V4MT_MODE and V4MT_TENANT_IDS must be set before you perform the deployment.
 Other variables can be set before the deployment or during the onboarding or offboarding procedures.
 See example [ansible-vars-multi-tenancy.yaml](../../examples/multi-tenancy/ansible-vars-multi-tenancy.yaml)

 ### OpenLDAP Customizations